opendevstack/opendevstack.github.io/doc/getting-started.md

 ### Cygwin / Linux

 You must have the possibility to run bash scripts to import the provided OpenShift templates.
 On Linux systems you can use these scripts out-of-the box, on Windows systems you will have to install either a bash port for Windows like [Cygwin](https://www.cygwin.com/ "Cygwin").
 For Windows, our recommendation is to use Cygwin for starting a minishift cluster and further configuration.
-Make sure to select the curl package under the "net" category when installing cygwin.
+Make sure to select the curl and the rsync package under the "net" category when installing cygwin.

 `minishift` will use the [.kube/config](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#explore-the-home-kube-directory) mechanism to configure access to the kubernetes cluster.
 Minishift will place the config in the Windows home directory.
 To make this work under `cygwin`, we will point the cygwin home directory to the Windows Home directory.
 This can easily be achieved by changing the `db_home` entry in `/etc/nsswitch.conf` to